BWRAP-UofC/Portal-User-Guide/files/data_standardization.md

     GeoTIFF is a file format for storing georeferenced raster images.
 It is a variant of the TIFF (Tagged Image File Format) file format.
 In addition to geographic metadata, a GeoTIFF file can also store other types of metadata, such as color maps, image statistics, and compression settings.
 This makes it a versatile and powerful format for storing and analyzing raster data.

 - **NetCDF/HDF/GRIB**
     NetCDF4/ HDF5 /GRIB are for large and multi-dimensional datasets.
-NetCDF (network Common Data Form) is a data format for storing multidimensional data.
+NetCDF (Network Common Data Form) is a data format for storing multidimensional data.
 This data can be temperature, humidity, pressure, wind speed and direction in both vector and raster format.

     GRIB (General Regularly-distributed Information in Binary) is a data format that stores meteorological data and forecast weather data.
 The GRIB raster type allows two formats GRIB 1 and GRIB 2.
 This also stores a large number of rasters with different dimensions in mosaic images.